michaelsoftmd/pebkac-chrome/README.md

 Update 3: https://www.youtube.com/watch?v=BVRAr1iQyQQ watch this one.
 I've been paying attention to Cory Doctorow since 2009.

-Update 4: New thing this week/next week idk
+Update 4: New thing: https://akickintheteeth.com/ SLOP FIGHTER

 ## **What This Is**